ualibraries/ual-geoblacklight/README.md

 $ ./make-solr-query.sh "q=Manhattan"
 ```

+Also see the Solr query screen in the Solr admin: https://solr.apache.org/guide/solr/latest/query-guide/query-screen.html.
+Scroll to the main, lefthand menu.
+Click on the collection, "blacklight-core".
+Then scroll down to the query button.

 **Tear-down**

 WARNING: This destroys _all_ data, meaning containers and volumes.
 (It does not remove Docker images, however.)
 The dialogue will ask if you want to clean up any untracked files.
 Usually there are generated files that are ignored by git.
 However, if you have added something and not committed, those files may be deleted permanently.
 Please take a good look at the list to avoid this.